-The room assistant will also be responsible for helping you stay on schedule and will signal you by using a sign when there are 5 minutes left and 1 minute left in your presentation time.
+The room assistant will also be responsible for helping you stay on schedule and will signal you by using a sign when there are 2 minutes left, and time is up.
 A trained ITS person will be available in the presentation room if needed and assist in pulling up your visual presentation on the computer/projector.